rschindeler/Pybash/docs/source/under_the_hood.rst

     1. The :meth:`cmd.Cmd.precmd` method is executed which will expand bash-like designators
         - For example: !$, !!
-    2. :class:`cmd.Cmd` checks for special pybash commands such as cd, history
+    2. :class:`cmd.Cmd` checks for special Pybash commands such as cd, history
-    3. The :meth:`cmd.Cmd.default` method is executed if no special commands were found, kicking off the main pybash command parsing method: |run_pipeline|
+    3. The :meth:`cmd.Cmd.default` method is executed if no special commands were found, kicking off the main Pybash command parsing method: |run_pipeline|
     4. |run_pipeline| splits the input line by '|'
        and kicks off the execution of each stage of the pipeline
         - The standard pipe is initiated and managed by this method